Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyEnhancements.md

 Counter party protection prevents non-participants sending a transaction to a private contract.
 For example, a private contract is deployed between node 1 and 2.
 Without counter party protection, if node 3 discovers the private contract address, node 3 can send a transaction with `privateFor` set to node 2.
-The transaction changes the private state of node 1 but not node 2 and the private states of 1 and 2 diverge.
+The transaction is not applied on node 3 because it is not a participant in the private transaction.
+The transaction submitted by non-participating node 3 is applied to the private state on node 2.

 Use the counter party protection instead of access controls on private contract implementations to protect against other network participants from updating the state.
 Counter party protection prevents non-participants